 a) Physical: Find one spot that is all your own.
-This may be difficult, but even if it's outdoors or in a closet, find a space that is yours.
+This may be difficult but even if it's outdoors or in asmall space, find a space that is yours.
 Allow yourself to go there at least once a day, and as needed, to catch your breath.
 It's ok if you cry in there.

 - b) Social: Edit your social media.
 Mute or unfollow those accounts that trigger anxiety and/or the comparison bug.
-Use social media as a positive way to connect with others but limit your time if it is causing discomfort. - c) News: find your preferred trusted news outlet and check in occasionally, but limit your time watching or listening to it.
-It is constantly changing and the move from the known to the unknown can be exhausting. - d) Respect others.
+Use social media as a positive way to connect with others but limit your time if it is causing discomfort. - c) News: find your preferred trusted news outlet and check in occasionally but limit your time watching or listening to it. - d) Respect others.
 Allow physical and emotional space for everyone in your home to maintain their responsibilities and mutually support each other while working from home, taking online classes, exercising and connecting with friends virtually.